 Of patients who underwent the combination of liposuction and surgical excision of gynecomastia, the approach most often used by Dr. Delgado, 21 reported no change in nipple sensation and 29 reported there was a change in nipple sensation.
 Two of the patients who reported a change said that they had an improvement in nipple sensation.
 Twenty-seven patients reported a loss of sensation ranging from 0.5% to 100%, with the average loss some being 37%.

 Remember, this is a survey and not a scientific controlled study.
 It does, however, offer interesting information.

 Costs depends on the complexity of the surgery.
 Gynecomastia reduction surgery at Marin Cosmetic Surgery Center is always done with a board-certified physician anesthesiologist, never under local anesthesia.
 Our facility has national and state accreditation as an outpatient surgery center.
 These are important facts to consider when comparing costs with various providers.
-Cost usually falls between six and eight thousand dollars.
+Cost usually falls between seven and ten thousand dollars.